Huanzhuo/huanzhuo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Huanzhuo Wu.
-I am a research engineer at Nokia in Munich, after finishing my research position at the Deutsche Telekom Chair of Communication Networks (ComNets), TU Dresden, Germany.
+I am a researcher at Nokia in Munich, after finishing my research position at the Deutsche Telekom Chair of Communication Networks (ComNets), TU Dresden, Germany.
-My particular research interests are In-network Computing, Software Defined Networks (SDN), and Algorithm Optimization in 5G and beyond, with more than 20 peer-reviewed <a href="/publications/">publications</a>.
+My particular research interests are Mobile Network Architecture, In-network Computing, and Software Defined Networks (SDN) in 5G-Advance and 6G, with numerous peer-reviewed <a href="/publications/">publications</a>.
 In addition, I am in charge of applying and managing <a href="/projects/">research projects</a> with leading research institutions and companies.
 <!-- My current work includes contributing to <a href="/projects/">research projects</a>, and <a href="/teaching/">teaching/supervising students</a> of the faculty. -->

-I pursued my Ph.D. in telecommunications engineering at ComNets, TU Dresden from 2017 to 2022, with a defense date currently awaited.
+I pursued my Ph.D. in telecommunications engineering at ComNets, TU Dresden from 2017 to 2022.
 Prior to that, I hold a Master of Science in Computer Science at TU Dresden with honors in 2016.
 During my studies, I worked as a student assistant at TU Dresden and completed internships at BMW AG in 2015 and Audi China in 2016.
 In 2011, I received my Bachelor's degree in Computer Science from Chang'an University, China.